-Established in 2003, the Feminist Theory Archive documents the lives and work of notable feminist theorists and scholars of difference who examine sex and gender at the center of their theoretical study.
+Established in 2003, the Feminist Theory Archive documents the work and lives of influential scholars who place sex and gender at the center of their theoretical study.
 The archive is a research collection that is open to the public and housed at Brown University's John Hay Library.

 We use the following definition of feminist theory as our collecting guide: